Chikungunya: Epidemiology

-An analysis of the genetic code of Chikungunya virus suggests that the increased severity of the 2005–present outbreak may be due to a change in the genetic sequence which altered the E1 segment of the virus' viral coat protein, a variant called E1-A226V.
+An analysis of the genetic code of chikungunya virus suggests that the increased severity of the 2005–present outbreak may be due to a change in the genetic sequence which altered the E1 segment of the virus' viral coat protein, a variant called E1-A226V.
 This mutation potentially allows the virus to multiply more easily in mosquito cells.
-The change allows the virus to use the Asian tiger mosquito (an invasive species) as a vector in addition to the more strictly tropical main vector, Aedes aegypti.
-Enhanced transmission of Chikungunya virus by A. albopictus could mean an increased risk for outbreaks in other areas where the Asian tiger mosquito is present.
-A albopictus is an invasive species which has spread through Europe, the Americas, the Caribbean, Africa and the Middle East.
+The change allows the virus to use Aedes albopictus as a vector in addition to the more strictly tropical main vector, Aedes aegypti.
+Enhanced transmission of chikungunya virus by A. albopictus could mean an increased risk for outbreaks in other areas where the mosquito is present.
+A. albopictus is an invasive species which since the 1960's has spread through Europe, the Americas, the Caribbean, Africa, and the Middle East.

 After the detection of zika virus in Brazil in April 2015, the first ever in the Western Hemisphere, it is now thought some chikungunya and dengue cases could in fact be zika virus cases or coinfections.

+Since the start of 2025, and as of 25 February, more than 30,000 chikungunya virus cases and 14 related deaths have been reported across 14 countries and territories in the Americas, Africa, Asia, and Europe.

 History

-The word 'chikungunya' is believed to have been derived from a description in the Makonde language, meaning "that which bends up", of the contorted posture of people affected with the severe joint pain and arthritic symptoms associated with this disease.
 The disease was first described by Marion Robinson and W.H.R.
-Lumsden in 1955, following an outbreak in 1952 on the Makonde Plateau, along the border between Mozambique and Tanganyika (the mainland part of modern-day Tanzania).
+Lumsden in a pair of 1955 papers, following an outbreak in 1952 on the Makonde Plateau, along the border between Mozambique and Tanganyika (the mainland part of modern-day Tanzania).
+Since then outbreaks have occurred occasionally in Africa, South Asia, and Southeast Asia; recent outbreaks have spread the disease over a wider range.

+The first recorded outbreak may have been in 1779.

-According to the initial 1955 report about the epidemiology of the disease, the term 'chikungunya' is derived from the Makonde root verb kungunyala, meaning to dry up or become contorted.
+According to the original paper by Lumsden, the term 'chikungunya' is derived from the Makonde root verb kungunyala, meaning to dry up or become contorted.
 In concurrent research, Robinson glossed the Makonde term more specifically as "that which bends up".
-Subsequent authors apparently overlooked the references to the Makonde language and assumed the term to have been derived from Swahili, the lingua franca of the region.
+It is understood to refer to the contorted posture of people affected with severe joint pain and arthritic symptoms associated with this disease.
+Subsequent authors overlooked the references to the Makonde language and assumed the term to have been derived from Swahili, the lingua franca of the region and part of a different branch of Bantu languages.
 The erroneous attribution to Swahili has been repeated in numerous print sources.
-Erroneous spellings of the name of the disease are also in common use.

-Since its discovery in Tanganyika, Africa, in 1952, Chikungunya virus outbreaks have occurred occasionally in Africa, South Asia, and Southeast Asia, but recent outbreaks have spread the disease over a wider range.

-The first recorded outbreak of this disease may have been in 1779.
-This is in agreement with the molecular genetics evidence that suggests it evolved around the year 1700.
+In July 2025, a severe outbreak occurred in China's Guangdong province.
+Seven thousand people tested positive for the disease, although symptoms were said to be minor for 95% of those people.